ankschoubey/old-blog/_pages/non-technical.md

 **TLDR**:

 - Be healthy.
-Health is most important thing ever.
+Health is most important.
-- Develop and rely on core-values & good habits.
+- Develop and rely on your core values & good habits.

 [Philosophical Resources](/non-technical-resources)

+These are some things that drive human behavior.
+I intend to cover these areas in my writing.

 ```mermaid!
 graph TD